ArturoSbr/aws-ccp-cheat-sheet/main.md

 It is a service used automate the process of creating, maintaining and testing EC2 AMIs.

 ### Security Groups
-We can define Security Groups to create a firewall around our EC2 instances.
+We can define Security Groups (SGs) to create a firewall around our EC2 instances.
 This way, we can control the traffic that comes in or out of our instances.
 The most common protocols to communicate with an EC2 instance are HTTP, HTTPS and SSH.

-Security Groups work at the instance level and we can only specify "allow" actions.
+By default, SGs do not allow incoming traffic and allow all outgoing traffic.
+SGs work at the instance level and we can only specify "allow" actions.
 More info on VPC section.

 ### EC2 Instance Connect
 We can use EC2 Instance Connect to connect to our instance through our browser without explicitly setting up SSH (it opens up a console that allows us to run bash commands without having to manage SSH keys).
-Instance Connect requires port 22 to be open (allow SSH access).
+Instance Connect requires port 22 to be open (to allow SSH access).

-We can assign IAM Roles to our EC2 instances to be able to use AWS services from them.

 ### Application Load Balancer (ALB)
 An ALB is a single point of access that redirects traffic to multiple EC2 instances to spread loads, avoid congestion and handle failures of downstream instances.
 An ALB needs a Security Group to allow incoming requests as well as a Target Group (which groups EC2 instances together and redirects traffic to them).